GA-repos/Week_1_Command_Line_Lab/README.md

 <br>
 <hr>

-# :red_circle: Commit and push your updated code:
+# :red_circle: Homework submission: Commit and push your updated code:

 "Add" your changes (prepare them to be "committed"):
 ```bash